LIUQyou/LIUQyou.github.io/will-clients-s-subscript-a-term-deposit.md

 The next step is to visualize categorical variables.
 There are 10 categorical variables in total: job, marital, education, default, housing, loan, contact, month, day of week and poutcome (outcome of previous marketing campaign).
 We will go through them one by one and check if there is irrelevant or inappropriate feature to discard.

 - The first features we analyze is job.
-From that we can know, the tendency of subscrption has obvious difference amoung different occupancy, where blue collars are the people who are least likely to spend money on that.
+As shown in the figure (and all the other figures), the left figure is the distribution of different categories, with x-axis being the categories and y-axis being the total count.
+The right figure shows how likely people with this category would accept (positive values in x-axis) or reject (negative values in x-axis) the subscription.
+The longer the bar, the higher the possibility.
+For example, from the visualization of job we can see that blue-collar workers are ver unlikely to subscribe a term deposit.
+Conversely, people who are retired, or students, or work in admin show a tendency to make a term deposit.
+Interestingly, people who work in services industry are tend to reject the term deposit.

 ![Image](https://github.com/LIUQyou/LIUQyou.github.io/blob/master/assets/img/jobs.png?raw=true)

 - Marital status is a effceting factor as well.
 Single are likely to subscribe bank term deposit when getting a sell call, while married person is on the contrary.
 - ![Image](https://github.com/LIUQyou/LIUQyou.github.io/blob/master/assets/img/marital_status.png?raw=true)
 - After analyzing all listed features, we find that 'y' depends on all the categorical varibles, and we do not need to drop any of them.